Rahul1342002/TICT-AC-TOE/README.md

 │  └─ index.css     # Tailwind CSS import
 ├─ package.json
 ├─ tailwind.config.js
-└─ README.md
+└─ LICENSE          # MIT License file
 🤝 Contribution
 Contributions, issues, and feature requests are welcome!
-Feel free to fork the repository and create pull requests.
+Feel free to fork and submit pull requests.

 📄 License
-This project is MIT Licensed.
+This project is licensed under the MIT License – see the License file for details.